aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/Input Variables.md

 ### Description

-POD Name, only used in Fabric Documentation | Optional, fallback to dc_name and then to fabric_name.
+POD Name, only used in Fabric Documentation (Optional), fallback to dc_name and then to fabric_name.
 Recommended to be common between Spines, Leafs within a POD (One l3ls topology)

 ### Variables